Pimento Cheese

 Jan

-Cheese ingredients including mayonnaise, cream cheese, and Worcestershire sauce.
+Pimento cheese ingredients including mayonnaise, cream cheese, and Worcestershire sauce on the table.

 • Cream Cheese: Serves as the creamy base that binds all the ingredients together, ensuring a smooth and spreadable consistency.
 Be sure it’s a room temperature for easy mixing.